akfgln/Calendar-Js/README.md

   - Update the `currentLanguage` variable to use the new language.

 - **Backend Integration**:
-  - The current implementation uses JavaScript prompts to gather event details.
-To integrate with a backend API, modify the `addEvent` function to make an API call to save the event data.
+  - The current implementation uses a modal to gather event details.
+To integrate with a backend API, modify the event functions to make API calls to save, update, or delete event data.

 - **Event Customization**:
   - The current event indicators are either emojis or colored dots.
-You can customize these indicators by changing the `events` object or by updating the `addEvent` function.
+You can customize these indicators by changing the `events` object or by updating the event modal to allow users to select different types of indicators.

 ## Dependencies